-with all the requested information, following the template provided in the submission IT tool.
-One organisation can have the role of end-user and public procurer simultaneously, both counting for the overall number of organisations required for eligibility.
+The following additional eligibility conditions apply: This topic requires the participation, as beneficiaries, of at least 6 enduser organisations as well as at least 3 public procurers.
+One beneficiary can have the role of end-user and public procurer simultaneously, both counting towards the number of such entities required for the additional eligibility condition.
+These beneficiaries must be from at least 3 different EU Member States or Associated Countries.
+For these participants, applicants must fill in the table "Information about security practitioners" in the application form with all the requested information, following the template provided in the submission IT tool.
 Open market consultations carried out during this project must take place in at least three EU Member States or Associated Countries.
-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-72.
+Legal and The rules are described in General Annex G. The following exceptions financial set-up of apply: the Grant Eligible costs will take the form of a lump sum as defined in the Agreements Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy